skrodal/relay-iis-logparser/README.md

 - `username_depth`: folder depth to username folder (pends on publishing structure of Relay content) - start counting from 1.
 - `presentation_depth`: folder depth to presentation base path (pends on publishing structure of Relay content) - start counting from 1:

-Interesting GET request in the IIS log look something like this:
+GET requests of interest in the IIS log look something like this:

     GET */relay/ansatt/username.no/year/date/random_num*/presentation_name_and_quality/media/video.mp4

-We're interested in the base path for the presentation, which is up to and including the *random* folder.
+We're interested in the base path for the presentation, which is up to and including the *random_num* folder.
-In this Relay publishing setup, the publishing depth is 6, and a number of media formats for this presentation will live in subfolders of this basepath.
+In the current Relay publishing setup (configured in Relay Server), the publishing depth is 6, and a number of media formats for this presentation will live in subfolders of this basepath.

 ## Tables